 Percocet acts quickly, within about 20-30 minutes after taking a dosage.
 One starts getting the effects of the Acetaminophen in reducing the severe pain.
 However, when it comes to Percocet overdose, Acetaminophen overdose symptoms kick in about a day after taking the dosage while an overdose of oxycodone component kicks in almost instantly.
 It is one of the Percocet vs. Oxycodone similarities.

-When a patient overdose on Percocet or it is suspected that an overdose occurred, don’t wait for symptoms and contact an emergency medical response team.
-Give them all the information about the patient’s:
+When a patient overdose on Percocet or it is suspected that an OD has occurred, don’t wait for symptoms and contact an emergency medical response team.
+Give them all the information about the patients:

 - Current health status

 - Past medical information

 Also telling a doctor about the drug and the dosage used could go a long way.
 This could help them to quickly analyze and decide on a counterpart or procedure to lessen the effects of the drug.